ymollard/python-advanced-slides/exercises.md

 ## Part 6: Unit tests for the package with `pytest`

 Unit tests consits into testing functions one after the other, by checking individually their output accourding to a given input.
-Several Python package can help automate unit tests.
-Among them, `pytest` is the best compromise between efficiency and simplicity

 - 6.1.
 Install `pytest` with pip
 - 6.2.
-Creat an empty file `tests.py`in the same folder than the scenario
+Create an empty file `tests.py`in the same folder than the scenario
 - 6.3.
-With the documentation of `pytest`, implement a few unit tests for your classes and run the test with pytest
+With the documentation of `pytest`, implement a few unit tests for your classes and run the tests with pytest

 ---
 ## Part 7: Distribute your package to TestPyPi (cf [doc](https://packaging.python.org/tutorials/packaging-projects/))